 Take a Navy veteran who worked rotating watches for eight years.
 His sleep disorder developed directly from those irregular schedules.
 Another Marine suffered a combat-related jaw injury that narrowed his airway.

-Document everything showing when symptoms started.
-Buddy statements describing your snoring or gasping during service help.
+Document everything.
+Buddy statements describing your snoring or gasping during deployment help.
 Service medical records mentioning fatigue or sleep complaints matter.

 Secondary Connection Pathways

-Most successful claims we see use secondary service connection.
-Your sleep apnea secondary to an existing service connected disability qualifies for benefits.
+Most successful claims we see in 2026 use secondary service connection.

-- PTSD causes nightmares and hyperarousal that fragment sleep and worsen apnea.
+- PTSD: Causes nightmares and hyperarousal that fragment sleep.

 Veterans can prove secondary service connection through these chains.
 Someone with a current service connected disability for PTSD at 70% may develop severe sleep apnea from the condition.